JeffersonLab/panguin/README.md

 Simple program that reads a configuration file and plots from a file.
 Searches for trees and branch names to find the correct tree.
 Plots the result of a macro (n.b. your macro should only make one plot).

-If you have your QW_ROOTFILES env set it will search for a file with the correct run number in that folder assuming the format prexXXX_####.root, where XXX is the configuraiton (for now we have CH, INJ, ALL).
+If you have your ROOTFILES env set it will search for a file with the correct run number in that folder assuming the format prexXXX_####.root, where XXX is the configuraiton (for now we have CH, INJ, ALL).

 This has been tested to compile on adaq3 using cmake.